Mosazghi/os/ch2/README.md

 ![](assets/tracing-process-states-w-i/o.png)

-A **process list** contains information about all processes in the sys- tem.
+A **process list** contains information about all processes in the system.
 Each entry is found in what is sometimes called a _process control block (PCB)_, which is really just a structure that contains information about a specific process.